carefree0910/carefree-portable/examples/sd_webui/README.md

 This is an example of using `carefree-portable` 📦️ to package the famous [Stable Diffusion Web UI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) project.

-> Currently this example only works on Windows.
+> Currently this example only works on Windows / Linux.

 ## Target